srmty09/Deep-Learning/Transformers/README.md

 # Transformers

-This directory contains implementations of transformer-based models and architectures.
+This directory contains implementations of transformer-based models and architectures from foundational research papers.

 ## Overview